BLOG |

 3. Recognise and Celebrate Differences

-Employees are more than just workers with different skill sets who help an organisation reach its goals.
+Employees are more than just workers with different skill sets who help an organization reach its goals.
 That is only a portion of who they are.
-When companies take the time to recognise and celebrate the different aspects of their employees’ various cultural and religious practices they are showing employees that they are cared for and appreciated for who they are as individuals.
+When companies take the time to recognize and celebrate the different aspects of their employees’ various cultural and religious practices they are showing employees that they are cared for and appreciated for who they are as individuals.

 Employees are no longer simply working for their paycheck, it is now important for their employers to care for them beyond simply the work that they are capable of doing.
 By embracing and celebrating differences, companies inspire more innovative and inclusive workplaces.